It’s football’s eternal search for the transfer market’s Holy Grail.

 Never one to miss a trick in tantalising the press, the self-dubbed "Special One" shaped the narrative of the media response to the defeat by suggesting in post-match interviews that he “might not be” in charge of Los Meringues next season.

 “England,” he stated, “is where I know … I am loved.
 I know I am loved by some clubs, especially one.”
-Read the rest of this entry »
+FULL POST

 This December Spanish coach Rafael Benitez will have been out of work for two years.
 He has his website, plus plenty of media commitments to keep him busy, but for a coach that has been working as a manager since 1986 that must be like a living purgatory.